Amanuke: Geography

 Amanuke is approximately 11.0 km (6.8 miles) from Awka, the state capital.
 Its geographic coordinates are Lat/Long (decimal deg) 6.30504, 7.03732.
 It is situated within the rain forest belt with average annual temperature of between 22 °C and 37 °C - which fluctuates according to two major climatic seasons – the wet rainy (March – August) and the dry seasons (September - February).
 Sometimes, there is the harmattan season around December to January.
 Average precipitation is 66.22 mm of rain and humidity average at 74%.

 Amanuke is bordered by Urum to the south and Achalla to the north.
 The land produces agricultural products such as maize, rice and cassava.

 History

 The name was derived from one of the grandchildren of Eri.
 According to folklores, Amanuke was founded by Ogbodudu, the 4th son of Eri from the first wife Nneamaku.
 The people of Amanuke refer to themselves as Amanuke Ogbodudu.
+Amanuke is blood-related to Aguleri town in Anambra East LGA.